Northern Participant Funding Program

 • of significant interest to local communities

-The program primarily targets natural resource and infrastructure projects; to date it has funded participation in impact assessments of large-scale mining and remediation projects .
+The program primarily targets natural resource and infrastructure projects; to date it has funded participation in impact assessments of large-scale mining, remediation and transportation projects.

 Factors that determine project eligibility include: